Thomas McGuire: Last mission and death

 As Sugimoto approached Weaver from behind, Weaver radioed he was attacked and cut inside of the turn to present a more difficult shot.
 McGuire eased up on his turn rate in an effort to draw the attacker off of his wingman and onto himself.
 Sugimoto took the bait and switched his attack to McGuire.
 As Sugimoto approached from behind, McGuire rapidly increased his turn rate.
 This extremely dangerous maneuver, performed at an altitude of only 300 ft (contrary to McGuire's own dictates never to engage at a low altitude), caused McGuire's P-38 to stall.
 It snap rolled inverted and nosed down into the ground.
 Despite the low altitude, McGuire nearly pulled out successfully; had he jettisoned his drop tanks at the start of the dogfight, he might have managed it.
 McGuire was killed on impact.
+Sugimoto was soon hit by gunfire from Rittmayer and forced to crash-land in the jungle where he was killed by Filipino guerrillas.
+Minutes later a Ki-84 "Frank" flown by Technical Sergeant Mizunori Fukuda avenged the loss of Sugimoto by attacking Rittmayer in a head-on attack.
+Rittmayer's cockpit was riddled with bullets and his plane was shot down, killing him.
+Fukuda's plane was soon heavily damaged by the two other remaining American planes but he successfully hard-landed back at his airbase.
+He survived the war.

 McGuire's crash was witnessed by Filipinos who immediately rushed to the scene and secured his body so it would not be captured.
 In 1949, his remains were recovered by the U.S. Army and returned to the United States.
 He was buried with full military honors at Arlington National Cemetery on May 17, 1950.
 A memorial was erected at McGuire's fatal crash site on Negros Island in 2007, placed by aviation archaeologist and former fighter pilot David Mason.
+McGuire was posthumously awarded the Medal of Honor due to sacrificing himself with his dangerous turn that ended up saving his wingman's life.